 In some instances, rather than criminal actors filling governance vacuums, they are becoming a resource for politicians and officials.
-This is often evident in state procurement processes and allows large sums to be diverted (Briscoe and Kalkman 2016).
-For example, in Afghanistan, organised crime groups exploit mining contracts, allowing government actors to profit, while in Colombia law enforcement and authorities are complicit in illegal gold mining (Noorani2015, Masse and Camargo 2012, Reitano and Hunter 2016).
+This is often evident in state procurement processes and allows large sums to be diverted away from legitimate channels and into the hands of corrupt public officials and criminal groups (Briscoe and Kalkman 2016).
+For example, in Afghanistan, organised crime groups exploit mining contracts, allowing government actors to profit, while in Colombia law enforcement and public authorities are complicit in illegal gold mining (Noorani2015, Masse and Camargo 2012, Reitano and Hunter 2016).
 In using criminal groups to divert resources however, the state effectively hands power over to criminal groups.
 This predatory behaviour has often been met with discontent.
-For example, many civilians protested defective governance after the complicity (and subsequent lack of response) to the disappearance of 43 trainee teachers in Mexico; and in several Latin American countries, including Brazil, protestors have called for military rule over corrupt democracy (Briscoe and Kalkman 2016).
+For example, many civilians protested about defective governance after the complicity (and subsequent lack of response) to the disappearance of 43 trainee teachers in Mexico; and in several Latin American countries, including Brazil, protestors have called for military rule over corrupt democracy (Briscoe and Kalkman 2016).
 Corrupt states only deepen the vacuum in governance, providing an opening for criminal groups to strengthen their legitimacy by playing all sides.

 To what effect?

 Particularly in fragile and conflict-affected states organised crime can be a stabilising factor when it provides governance, services, opportunities and security that the state in unable or unwilling to provide.
-It meets the needs of communities palceswhere its operations are based.
-While beneficial in the short term, the long term impact may be destabilising, further endangering statebuilding.
+It meets the needs of communities in those places in which its operations are based.
+While beneficial in the short term, the long term impact may be destabilising, further endangering state-building.

 Crime undermines Governance

 In conflict-affected states, governments are only beginning to regain control over the economy, security forces and rule of law when conflict ends.
 With incomes that dwarf official revenues, criminal groups have the potential to undermine state capacity to control security threats by leveraging government officials.
-The OECD estimates that drug trafficking profits alone are around 125 billion US dollars, giving organised crime groups significant economic power in contrast to government’s emerging from conflict (van Veen 2013).
+The OECD estimates that drug trafficking profits alone are around 125 billion US dollars, giving organised crime groups significant economic power in contrast to governments emerging from conflict (van Veen 2013).

 In Guinea Bissau, drug trafficking organisations offered government officials US$700,000 - $1 million to protect drugs brought into the country and facilitate onward transportation (Shaw, Kemp and Boutellis 2013).
 This is difficult to resist and it gives criminal groups significant political and military power.
-Government policies are going to be formulated to protect the interests of criminal groups rather than the needs of citizens.
+As a result, Government policies are going to be formulated to protect the interests of criminal groups rather than the needs of citizens.
 This undermines the state’s capability to deliver public goods.
-The influence of criminal groups in Guinea Bissau was so powerful, it became widely known as a narco-state.
+The influence of criminal groups in Guinea Bissau was so powerful that it became widely known as a narco-state (see for example Shaw and Reitano 2013).

 Undermines International Assistance